S3-working-group/s3-practical-guide/src/focussed-interactions/retrospective.md

 ## Five Phases of a Retrospective Meeting ##

-1. Set the Stage
+1. Set the stage
-2. Gather Data
+2. Gather data
-3. Generate Insights
+3. Generate insights
-4. Decide What to Do
+4. Decide what to do
-5. Close the Retrospective
+5. Close the retrospective

 Activities for each phase can be found at [plans-for-retrospectives.com](http://www.plans-for-retrospectives.com/)